miseitz/MCLMicroDrive/README.md

 The class calls C-functions from the dll (provided by Mad City Labs), converts the python input into the C format, and returns the output from the MicroDrive.
 The class was written for a new MicroDrive with 3 axes and 3 encoders, which was bought in the beginning of 2020 (in case there is a significant software update).

+## Files in this directory
+- MicroDrive_2_0.doc: Description of C-functions provided by Mad City Labs
+- MicroDrive_v1.pyx: Python module/wrapper
+- setup.py: Setup file to build the .c file
+-

 ## How to get the MicroDrive class working

-    1. Dowload the MicroDrive_??? and setup.py file to one folder.
+    1. Dowload the MicroDrive_v1.pyx and setup.py file to one folder.
-    2. Copy the ???.dll file from Mad City Labs into the same folder (should come with your installation files from Mad City Labs)
+    2. Copy the MicroDrive.dll file from Mad City Labs into the same folder (should come with your installation files from Mad City Labs)
-    3. Open the setup.py file and change the "library_dirs" to the folder you created.
-Save the changes in the setup.py file.
+    3. In the "MicroDrive_v1.pyx" file you will want to update the standard value for "mcl_lib" as one of the initialization arguments of the MicroDrive class.
+Replace the path with the folder where you saved the dll file to.
+If you do not do that, you will have to provide the path everytime you create a new MicroDrive object.
-    4. Now lets build the module
-    5. Open the terminal (if you use Anaconda, open the Anaconda terminal)
+    4. Now lets build the module: Open the terminal (if you use Anaconda, open the Anaconda terminal)
-    6. Navigate to your folder.
+    5. Navigate to your folder.
-    7. Run: "python setup.py build_ext --inplace"
+    6. Run: "python setup.py build_ext --inplace"
-    8. Done!
+    7. Done!

 Now you can import the module in your scripts through: "import MicroDrive".
-For this to work properly you have to have the your script in the same folder as the MicroDrive.pyx file.
+For this to work properly you have to have the your script in the same folder as the MicroDrive.c file.
-Or add the folder to the path for modules through:
+Or add the folder of the MicroDrive.c file to the path for modules in python through:

      import sys
      sys.path.insert(0, pathToFolderOfMicroDrive) # e.g. r'C:\Program Files\MCL MicroDrive'

 ## Functions of the MicroDrive class
-The list of the C-functions from Mad City Lab is provided in the word document in this folder.
+The list of the C-functions from Mad City Lab is provided in the word document MicroDrive_2_0.doc.
 Functions in this python wrapper were derived from all of these C-functions.
-Here, is a brief description of the functions.
+Here, is a brief description of the functions that were implemented.

 Functions include: